 Since #BluePlanetEffect there has been a lot of focus on plastic pollution.
-So why not be part of the solution this Christmas and gift plastic clever gifts that help to reduce plastic pollution?
+So why not be part of the solution this Christmas and gift zero waste Christmas gifts that help to reduce plastic pollution.

 Without meaningful action there will be more plastic than fish by weight in our Oceans within as little as 30 years.
-I therefore created this two part blog to help you reduce your plastic pollution at this festive time.
+I therefore created this two part blog to help you work towards zero waste christmas gifts at this festive time.

 #1 Gift A Charity Membership